AirObject: A Temporally Evolving Graph Embedding for Object Identification: Proposed Approach

 Intuitively, a group of feature points on an object form a graphical representation where the feature points are nodes and their associated descriptors are the node features.
 Essentially, the graph's nodes are the distinctive local features of the object, while the edges/structure of the graph represents the global structure of the object.
 We believe that embedding such a topological graph-based representation of an object containing both distinctive local features and global object structure will enable robust object identification similar to humans~\cite{tarr2017concurrent}.
 Hence based on this hypothesis, we formulate a procedure to generate topological graph representations of feature points corresponding to objects.

 Given an object, we extract a set of feature points corresponding to the object, where the position of each feature point is denoted as $p_i = (x,y), i \in [1,N]$ and the associated descriptor as $d_i \in \mathbb{R}^{D_p}$, where $D_p$ is the descriptor dimension.
-In practice, these object-wise grouped feature points could be obtained using ground-truth instance segmentations or masks from an off-the-shelf network like Mask R-CNN~\cite{he2017mask} and point detector SuperPoint~\cite{detone2018superpoint}.
+In practice, these object-wise grouped feature points could be obtained using point detector SuperPoint~\cite{detone2018superpoint} along with ground-truth instance segmentations or masks from an off-the-shelf network like Mask R-CNN~\cite{he2017mask} or an open-world object detector~\cite{joseph2021towards}.
 Given these object-wise grouped feature points, our goal is to generate a topological graph representation that leverages the explicit geometry provided by the feature point positions.

-Essentially, we build a topological graph structure for the feature points corresponding to an object by using Delaunay triangulation~\cite{lee1980two} on the positions of the feature points shown in \fref{fig:triangulation}.
-Delaunay triangulation is a mathematical formulation, where given a set of discrete points, the objective is to provide a triangulation such that no discrete point is present inside the circumcircle of any triangle of the triangulation.
-This objective can be particularly stated as maximizing the minimum angle of all the angles of the triangles, thereby avoiding narrow and intersecting triangles.
-This particular property coupled with fast processing speeds makes Delaunay triangulation desirable to generate mesh representations that model the object's geometry.
-We believe that this mesh representation will enable the graph attention encoder to reason better about the object's global structure, thereby making the final temporal object descriptor robust to deformation or occlusion.
+We build a topological graph structure for the feature points corresponding to an object by using Delaunay triangulation~\cite{lee1980two} on the positions of the feature points as shown in \fref{fig:triangulation}.
+Delaunay triangulation is a mathematical formulation, where given a set of discrete points, the objective is to provide a triangulation avoiding narrow and intersecting triangles such that no discrete point is present inside the circumcircle of any triangle of the triangulation.
+This particular property coupled with fast compute time makes it suited to generate a triangular mesh representation that intuitively captures the feature points' local \& global structure.
+We believe that this mesh representation will enable the graph attention encoder to reason better about the object's structure, thereby making the final temporal object descriptor robust to deformation or occlusion.